onox/orka/orka_numerics/README.md

   * Logical operations on boolean tensors

-Two crates exist which implement the `Tensor` interface: one which uses SIMD instructions on the CPU and one which uses buffers and computer shaders on the GPU.
+Two crates exist which implement the `Tensor` interface: one which uses SIMD instructions on the CPU and one which uses buffers and compute shaders on the GPU.

 | Crate                                     | Implementation           | Evaluation | Tensors |